Comment on page

 The protocol allows anyone to be a supplier.
-The funds provided by the supplier are used to issue loans for the borrower.
-We use ERC 4626 standard for our supply vault.
-When a user deposits funds to this, rToken (Representational tokens) are minted for the user.
-These rTokens represent users' share in the deposit vault.
-We follow a similar logic in the borrow token contract, though it is not designed to follow the 4626 standards (as it's not a vault).
-The user shall receive dToken (Debt token) for borrowing, representing the share of the total debt the user owes to the protocol.
+These supplied funds are then used to issue loans for the borrower.
+We make use of the ERC 4626 standard for our supply vault.
+When a user deposits funds to the corresponding vault, rTokens of that particular asset (Representational tokens) are minted to the user.
+These rTokens represent user shares in the deposit vault.
+We follow a similar logic in borrow token contract, though it is not designed to follow the 4626 standard (as it is not a vault).
+User will receive dTokens (Debt tokens) for borrowing and these tokens represent the share of total debt owed by the user to the protocol.

 Fig. 1 - Interaction between supply and borrow contracts

 The above diagrams describe the basic actions a supplier and borrow can do.
 It shows how to borrow and supply contracts interact with each other.